 Work on self-compassion

 Boundaries can be hard to put in place, especially if we are worried about how others will respond and/or feel guilty as a result.
 However, boundaries are necessary for our well-being, self-esteem, and in some cases, safety.
-By focusing on what we can control, this will allow us to recognize that we cannot control how others respond.
+Focusing on what we can control, will allow us to recognize that we cannot control how others respond.
 Boundaries are not just limited to physical space and emotions, but also thoughts, items/possessions, time, etc.

 Increase sense of self-efficacy

 When you believe you can handle situations or accomplish tasks, this decreases the level of stress due to the perspective that you will be able to cope.
-One way to increase sense of self-efficacy is to set goals for yourself; however, remember to make them realistic and start small.
+One way to increase the sense of self-efficacy is to set goals for yourself; however, remember to make them realistic and start small.
 When we are stressed, patience is harder to practice, and we just want to see the results now!
-As hard as it might be, try breaking down your goals to smaller parts and focusing on one piece at a time.
+As hard as it might be, try breaking down your goals into smaller parts and focusing on one piece at a time.

 If you are feeling stressed or think that you might be experiencing symptoms of burnout, please reach out for support.
 Calm Mind Counseling Center has clinicians who are available to provide help in navigating these difficult times and emotions.